Scottish Government Veterinary Services Programme

 Promoting awareness of bee diseases and pests and providing general advice on good husbandry and management practices ensures healthy honey bee colonies.

 The Asian hornet (Vespa velutina) is an invasive species, smaller than our native hornet, that poses a risk to honey bees and pollinating insects.
 We are working together with beekeepers to stop this insect establishing in the UK and ask everyone to report suspected sightings.
-For more information please visit Beebase.
+For more information, education, or advice, please visit Beebase or contact Miss Lorraine Johnston, Scotland's Bee Advisor:

 Wild bird disease surveillance